ztuowen/llguidance/docs/fast_forward.md

 there are no non-canonical forced tokens.
-If `max_tokens==1`, there is `23` cases of non-canonical tokenization (among ~10k tests), however if `max_tokens==0` (ie., token healing is disabled), `97%` of fast-forwarded token sequences are non-canonical.
+If `max_tokens==1`, there is `23` cases of non-canonical tokenization (among ~10k tests), however if `max_tokens==0` (ie., token healing is disabled), almost all (`97%`) fast-forwarded token sequences are non-canonical.
+Alternatively, when `max_length` is set to at least `7` bytes, all forced tokens are canonical.

-While it [may be possible](https://arxiv.org/pdf/2309.08715) to construct examples where look-back of 4 is not enough, we have not bee able to do so.
+While it [may be possible](https://arxiv.org/pdf/2309.08715) to construct examples where `max_token==4` is not enough, we have not bee able to do so.

 Note, that we can conservatively skip `grammar_allows()` check in the algorithm above, and thus just compute once and for all the set of tokens that are not allowed